IBM/event-automation/_tutorials/ep-tutorial-5.md

    If you need a reminder about how to access the {{site.data.reuse.es_name}} web UI, you can review [Accessing the tutorial environment](../guided/tutorial-access#event-streams).

-1. Create a new topic called `STOCK.MOVEMENT.UNIQUE`.
+1. Create a topic called `STOCK.MOVEMENT.UNIQUE`.

    [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example5-3.png "screenshot of the Event Streams topics page"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example5-3.png "screenshot of the Event Streams topics page")